 While technically, both animals are part of the same family, their ranges do not overlap as much as one might think.
+That's good news for identification, as you can usually eliminate one or another as a possibility.
 There are a few different species of lynx including the Eurasian lynx, native to Europe and parts of Asia, and the Iberian lynx which is native to parts of southern Europe.
 However, the only one you're going to see in North America is the Canada lynx (Lynx canadensis), as seen above.
 And, as the name suggests, you're going to mostly see it in the great white north.
 There are a few different subspecies of bobcat, but the differences are minute at best.

 These two animals look strikingly similar, which makes it harder to differentiate between them at times.
 One thing to consider is that the lynx usually grows slightly larger than the bobcat.
 The size of the animal is going to vary based on where they are found and food natural resources on hand.
 Bobcats and lynx usually fall somewhere in the 15 to 30-pound range.
 A few exceptional bobcats over 50 pounds have been found, so it is best to not judge on size alone.
 Look for white spots near the ears on bobcats and an overall smaller face.
 The lynx reminds us of a long-haired Maine coon cat.